demizer/gds/doc/spec.rst

 Catalog file
 ++++++++++++

-After a successful run, todrives dumps a catalog file to the configuration directory named ``2015-07-12T21:11-catalog.json``.
+After a successful run, gds dumps a catalog file to the configuration directory named ``2015-07-12T21:11-catalog.json``.
 This file is a the file list object from within the program encoded into json.